nasriyasoftware/Atomix/README.md

 | Runtime (`runtime`)      | Runtime environment helpers                                                                | [Examples](./examples/runtime.md)             |
 | General (`utils`)        | Common utilities and guards                                                                | [Examples](./examples/utils.md)               |

+---
+## Compatibility

+This package is built and tested on **Node.js v22.16.x** and later.
+Earlier versions of Node.js are not guaranteed to be compatible.

+Also supports:
+- Bun (tested on v1.2.15+)
+- Deno (untested, may require polyfills)
 ___
 ## License
 This software is licensed under the **Nasriya Open License (NOL)**, version 1.0.